-Regular smoking accelerates the aging process of skin because it reduces the blood supply to the skin.
+Regular smoking accelerates the skin's aging process because it reduces the blood supply to the skin.
 Alcohol dehydrates the skin, and dry skin is more likely to develop wrinkles.

-There are many treatments available to help reduce fine lines and wrinkles on the skin with super concentrated serums.
+With super-concentrated serums, many treatments are available to help reduce fine lines and wrinkles on the skin.

-However, using retinoids can cause the skin to burn in sunlight, so it’s essential to protect the skin while using these concentrated serums.
+However, using retinoids can cause the skin to burn in sunlight, so protecting the skin using these concentrated serums is essential.
 Possible adverse effects include:

 - a burning sensation